Is “Essentialism” necessary?

 Jim, as the author of the article and the founder of a relatively successful product (ProductPlan), I do not believe he would be able to build a successful product with nothing but idealism.

-As such, a better interpretation of Jim’s work would be rather than stressing the idea of "trimming", is to encourage taking double thoughts on committing to thinking-out-loud-ideas, and being thoughtful on how we spend our time and effort while prioritizing important things.
+As such, a better interpretation of Jim’s work would be rather than stressing the idea of “trimming”, to encourage taking double thoughts on committing to thinking out loud ideas and being thoughtful about how we spend our time and effort while prioritizing important things.

 The bottom line is, I have no problem with “Essentialism” itself.
 The problem I have is not having a clear, agreeable understanding of the difference between what is essential and what is not.